grimmer0125/numjs/README.md

 - Remove the feature of images manipulation.
 You could consider [ndarray-pixels](https://github.com/donmccurdy/ndarray-pixels) if you need this feature.
 - Add TypeScript typings and `.d.ts` is out of box, JavaScript is supported, too.
 Also, it includes
     - ES6 build (ES2015) with CommonJS module for main build in package.json.
     - ES6 build (ES2015) with ES6 module for module build.
 Some tools will follow the module field in package.json, like Rollup, Webpack, or Parcel.
-It is good to let build tools can tree-shake this module build to import only the code they need.
 - Refactor internal code via ES6 syntax and does not change the core algorithm code.
 - Add "uint8_clamped" (Uint8ClampedArray) support.